KevinWang15/socks-bridge/README.md

 - **HTTPS CONNECT proxy farm** &nbsp;— run multiple listeners, each with its own credentials and upstream SOCKS5 endpoint.
 - **Web‑based dashboard** &nbsp;— add, edit, or delete listeners and trigger live reloads without restarting the container.
 - **Hot‑reloading** &nbsp;— edits to `config.js` (or via the UI) automatically respawn the affected proxy servers in seconds.
+- **Stealth mode** &nbsp;— optional authentication masking to disguise the server as a regular website instead of a proxy.
 - **Docker‑first design** &nbsp;— a single, minimal image (<60MB) ready for any platform that runs Docker.

 ---